R2Northstar/NorthstarBlog/_posts/2024-01-22-parkour-tournament.md

 #### Origin of the mod

-When I was younger, I loved going to my friends' houses, set up a local network, and play some LAN games: these games included Counter Strike 1.6, Warcraft 3, and [Trackmania](https://www.trackmania.com/?lang=en); if you don't know the last, it's a car game where you have to reach a finish line, crossing a set of checkpoints as fast as you can (rings a bell, right?).
+When I was younger, I loved going to my friends' houses, set up a local network, and play some LAN games.
+These games included Counter Strike 1.6, Warcraft 3, and [Trackmania](https://www.trackmania.com/?lang=en); if you don't know the last, it's a car game where you have to reach a finish line, crossing a set of checkpoints as fast as you can (rings a bell, right?).

-I also spend lots of (probably more than I should) time on World of Warcraft, which latest expansion, named Dragonflight, released a similar feature dubbed ["Dragonriding races"](https://www.youtube.com/watch?v=7Gr4rZXPw6w).
+I also spend lots of (probably more than I should) time on World of Warcraft, whose latest expansion, named Dragonflight, released a similar feature dubbed ["Dragonriding races"](https://www.youtube.com/watch?v=7Gr4rZXPw6w).

 At some point, I thought: "That would be a great mod idea for Northstar!".
 I would call it *"Parkour"*.